surniaulula/wpsso-google-merchant-feed/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed inclusion of archive pages, like the WooCommerce shop page, in the Google Merchant Feeds XML.
+	* Fixed inclusion of archive pages, like the WooCommerce shop page, in the Google merchant feed XML.
 * **Developer Notes**
 	* None.
 * **Requires At Least**